LiliaFramework/Lilia/documentation/docs/index.md

 ## Server Owners

-If you're looking to get your Lilia server up and running as soon as possible, check out the [Installation Tutorial](./installation.md) guide in the manual.
+If you're looking to get your Lilia server up and running as soon as possible, check out the [Getting Started Guide](./gettingstarted.md) for a complete walkthrough including installation, configuration, and customization.

 ## Community